 Using MaxiFi’s Monte Carlo Risk Analysis

-Once you’ve run MaxiFi’s risk analysis based on your specified investment strategy and spending behavior (determined by your specified safe real rate of return), you can try other investment strategies and spending behaviors.
+Once you’ve run MaxiFi’s Monte Carlo risk assessment based on your specified investment strategy and spending behavior (determined by your specified safe real rate of return), you can try other investment strategies and spending behaviors.
 You’ll see that less aggressive investing will lead to living standard trajectories that are lower, but less variable.
 You’ll also see that less aggressive spending, generated by a lower assumed safe real rate of return, will produce living standard trajectories that start out lower, but have less chance of being low in the future.

 Bear in mind that you will experience just one trajectory of returns through time and one living standard trajectory based on that trajectory of returns and your spending strategy.
 Consequently, you face three risks when it comes to deciding how aggressively to invest and save: